coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 ### State

-Let's begin by thinking about which data we should store.
+Let's begin by thinking about what data we should store.
 Each game has players, turns, a board, and a game state.
 This game state describes whether the game is active, tied, or one of the two players won.
 We can save all this data in an account.
 This means that each new game will have its own account.
 Add the following to the bottom of the `lib.rs` file:
 ```rust,ignore
 #[account]
 pub struct Game {